520 S Meridian Rd Ste 60

 We have a lot of event options.
 Make sure you are checking the start times and signing up for the race you intend to!

 All entries are non-refundable.
-Registration closes online March 15, 2020 at 11:59 PM.
-Same day registration is available at the race.
+Registration closes online March 13th at 11:59 PM.
+Same day registration is available at the race, or you can register at packet pick up at The Pulse Running and Fitness shop.

-Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday March 17 & 18 from 11-6pm.
-After that all packets can be picked up at Eagle Island Park under the shelter starting at 5pm Thursday March 19th .and 1 hour prior to each race start.
+Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday March 14th & 15th from 11-6pm.
+After that all packets can be picked up at Eagle Island Park under the shelter starting 1 hour prior to your race start.

-Once you have registered, please have your designated volunteer fill out the form on the volunteer page so that we have all their information and can contact them with specifics about their volunteer spot.
+Once you have registered and given your volunteer info, please have your designated volunteer select their time using the Volunteer button on the main page so that we have all their information and can contact them with specifics about their volunteer spot.
 There is a spot on the form for volunteers to pick their own time frame.
 Thank you!

 Crews, Aid, Facilities